-Texas sellers and out-of-state sellers engaged in business in Texas must apply (PDF) for a Texas sales and use tax permit and collect sales and use tax (PDF) on the taxable items or services they sell, deliver or provide here.
+Remote sellers, marketplace providers and marketplace sellers engaged in business in Texas must apply for a Texas sales and use tax permit and collect sales and use tax on the taxable items (tangible personal property and taxable services) they sell, deliver or provide here.

 Are You Engaged in Business in Texas?

 You are engaged in business in Texas if any of the following statements apply:

 - You have a temporary or permanent location in Texas that you operate directly or through an agent.

 - Examples include a kiosk, office, distribution center, sales room, sample room, warehouse, storage place or any other physical location where you sell taxable items.

 - You have an employee or representative in Texas to sell, deliver or take orders for taxable items.

 - Examples include agents, canvassers, or solicitors operating under your authority to conduct business in Texas; independent salespersons operating on behalf of direct sales companies; employees who exhibit products at trade shows or conferences; affiliates or related businesses that accept returns in Texas.

 - You perform services using company employees, authorized service agents or subcontractors in Texas.